gateio/gateapi-python/docs/SpotApi.md

 x_gate_exptime = '1689560679123' # str | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional)

 try:
-    # Batch modification of orders.
+    # Batch modification of orders
     api_response = api_instance.amend_batch_orders(batch_amend_item, x_gate_exptime=x_gate_exptime)
     print(api_response)
 except GateApiException as ex: